gkmohomed/cybersecurity-assessment-lab/README.md

+Important: Scanner findings were documented as scanner results.
+No exploitation of the reported Critical vulnerabilities was required for this project.

-5. Wireshark Traffic Analysis
+5. 📡 Wireshark Traffic Analysis

 Traffic was captured on Kali while communicating with the Metasploitable 2 VM.

 The capture demonstrated:

-ARP address resolution in the local VMware network
+ARP — local IPv4-to-MAC address resolution

-ICMP echo request/reply traffic
+ICMP — echo request/reply traffic

-TCP three-way handshake (SYN -> SYN/ACK -> ACK)
+TCP — three-way handshake: SYN → SYN/ACK → ACK

-HTTP request/response traffic including GET / HTTP/1.1 and HTTP/1.1 200 OK
+HTTP — GET / HTTP/1.1 followed by HTTP/1.1 200 OK

 Security observation

-The HTTP exchange was visible at the application layer because the test web service used unencrypted HTTP on TCP port 80.
-For systems carrying sensitive information, HTTPS/TLS should be used to protect application traffic in transit.
+The HTTP exchange was directly visible at the application layer because the test service used unencrypted HTTP on TCP port 80.
+For systems carrying sensitive information, HTTPS/TLS should be used to protect data in transit.

 Evidence: evidence/wireshark-notes.md